 Polo in Poland has a tradition that dates back over 100 years.
 Count Alfred Potocki, who brought the game to Poland played as a student at Oxford University.
-The first ever polo match was organised at the Potocki family’s Łańcut Palace estate in 1911.
-Amongst the guests were prominent members of Europe’s aristocracy with the Rothschild, Portland and Vanderbilt families to name just a few.
+The first-ever Polo match was organized at the Potocki family’s Łańcut Palace estate in 1911.
+Amongst the guests were prominent members of Europe’s aristocracy, with the Rothschild, Portland, and Vanderbilt families to name just a few.

-The war and communist regime halted the development of polo in Poland.
-Its rebirth is the result of the hard work, passion and determination of a few polo enthusiasts and players who helped set up the existing clubs, most of which are located within easy reach of Warsaw’s two main international airports.
+The war and the communist regime halted the development of Polo in Poland.
+Its rebirth is the result of the hard work, passion, and determination of a few Polo enthusiasts and players who helped set up the existing clubs, most of which are located within easy reach of Warsaw’s two main international airports.

 The number of players is growing at a steady rate each year, with more and more people joining clubs to learn to play.

-PL - Maggie, you started playing polo three years ago.
-What would you say are the main challenges for women polo in Poland?
+Maggie, you started playing polo three years ago.
+What would you say are the main challenges for women’s polo in Poland?

-LP – Which one word best describes women polo in Poland?
+What word that best describes women’s polo in Poland?